isc-projects/bind9/doc/arm/reference.rst

 ``notify-source``
    ``notify-source`` determines which local source address, and optionally UDP port, will be used to send NOTIFY messages.
-This address must appear in the slave server's ``masters`` zone clause or in an ``allow-notify`` clause.
+This address must appear in the secondary server's ``masters`` zone clause or in an ``allow-notify`` clause.
 This statement sets the ``notify-source`` for all zones, but can be overridden on a per-zone or per-view basis by including a ``notify-source`` statement within